UnwishingMoon/lamp_installer/README.md

-# lamp_installer
+# database_creator
-Automatic LAMP installer for Debian/Ubuntu based distribution

-It will install these services:
-- Apache2
-- Mysql
-- PHP
-- PHPMyAdmin

-It will also secure Mysql ready for production
+Creates the database automatically ans prints the password after

+At the end of the script it will prompt the generated **password** for the **Database**

 ```
-Usage: filename DBRootPassword PHPMyAdminUserPassword
+Usage: filename dbName
 ```
 - **filename** is the name of the file to be executed
-- **DBRootPassword** is the Root password of the database
+- **dbName** is the Name of the database
-- **PHPMyAdminUserPassword** is the password for the phpmyadmin user